raspersc2/queens-sc2/README.md

 # queens-sc2
 queens-sc2 is a small customizable library to aid development of sc2 zerg bots developed with [python-sc2](https://github.com/BurnySc2/python-sc2).
 A challenge when developing zerg bots is effective queen management since queens have various roles including injecting, creep, defence and nydusing. queens-sc2 was created to allow zerg authors to rapidly develop a bot without being encumbered by queen management.
-The main idea of queens-sc2 is the author creates a policy which the library reads and handles appropriately, at any point in the game a new policy can be defined and queen roles can be dynamically reassigned.
-Meanwhile, if a Nydus policy is setup then depending on the policy Queens can be stole from other roles to automatically go through the Nydus with some default micro (including creep / transfusing) on the other side.
+Using policies that can be updated at any time `queens-sc2` provides a lot of flexibility, whether that would be aggressive nydus play, defensive queens or a mass creep style

 ## Prerequisites
 It is expected the user has already installed [python-sc2](https://github.com/BurnySc2/python-sc2), the only other library used in this project is [numpy](https://numpy.org/).